shreyash609/globalExceptionHandler/README.md

 There are two types of exception handling in Spring Boot:

-1. Local Exception
+1. Local Exception Handling
-2. Global Exception
+2. Global Exception Handling

-1.Local Exception : This exception is particular to specific RestController class only
+1.Local Exception Handling: This exception is particular to specific RestController class only

-2.Global Exception : This exception is for the whole project.
+2.Global Exception Handling : This exception is for the whole project.

 Following are the Annotations for Exception handling in spring Boot